close

 • Advanced Software and Systems Engineering

-Data Science, including Machine Learning, Deep Learning, Natural Language Processing with Deep Learning, Computer Vision, Secure and Private Computing, Advanced Databases.
+AI & Data Science, including Deep Learning, Natural Language Processing with LLM's, Computer Vision, Advanced Databases.

-Software and Systems Engineering, including Software Assessment courses such as From Planning to Experimentation, Event-Driven and Process-Oriented Architectures, Ubiquitous Computing, Web-Based Autonomous Systems, Programming Languages.
+Software and Systems Engineering, including Software Assessment: From Planning to Experimentation, Event-Driven and Process-Oriented Architectures, Ubiquitous Computing and the Internet of Things, Web-Based Autonomous Systems, Advanced Programming.

 For your management courses, you can choose between a wide range of courses offered in the HSG portfolio.
 Here you will find courses on topics such as leadership, entrepreneurship, finance, marketing and strategic management.
 Some of the courses are tailored to the Computer Science programme, while others are offered by other master's programmes at the University of St.Gallen.